Charles Manners-Sutton, 1st Viscount Canterbury: Family

+Ellen Manners-Sutton played a prominent role as political hostess in Speaker's House.
+Her sister was Marguerite Gardiner, Countess of Blessington.

 Lord Canterbury died at Southwick Crescent, Paddington, London, in July 1845, aged 65, from apoplexy, and was succeeded by his eldest son, Charles.
 His second wife only survived him by a few months and died at Clifton, Gloucestershire, in November 1845.